Name: Danielle H. (I go by Danie)

 1. First, tell us a little bit about yourself.

 My husband and I met in college; we attended Truman State University in northeast Missouri.
 I studied history in college and received a masters in Museum Professions.
 I went to grad school at Seton Hall University in New Jersey.
 Go Pirates!
 I work full-time as a Museum Educator at the Country Music Hall of Fame and Museum running school field trips.
 I have a puppy, Mabel, she's a mutt and a really cute one.
-She's been my best pal and worst enemy while my husband has been deployed, sweet snuggles and stolen steaks.
+She's my best pal and worst enemy, sweet snuggles and stolen steaks.
 I am originally from St. Louis and am a big St. Louis Cardinals fan.
 I like to cross-stitch and make wreaths.
 I have a bit of a nail polish obsession.
 I probably have 40+ colors in my nail bag.
 I love a good themed party and any excuse to wear a costume.
-I like to travel and experience new things and especially new foods!
+I like to travel and experience new things especially new foods and new duty stations!

 2. Why did you join R.Riveter?